microprediction/timemachines/README.md

           x, x_std, s = f(y,s,k,a,t,e,r)

-Hence the name.
-The skater functions take on the responsibility of incremental estimation, so you don't have to.
+The s-k-a-t-e-r functions take on the responsibility of incremental estimation, so you don't have to.

 Some skaters are computationally efficient in this respect, whereas others are drawn from traditional packages intended for batch/offline work, and are not.
 (It is sometimes useful to compare the accuracy of fast and slow algorithms, even if the latter might not suit your production volumetrics.)